The Founder's Guide to

 Overview

 Canonical is a San Francisco-based early-stage venture capital firm founded in 2022, focusing on the infrastructure necessary for a post-AGI world.
-The firm is led by experienced operators in technology, including Anand Iyer, who serves as Managing Partner.
-Canonical aims to assist technical founders in developing transformative systems and infrastructure that will support future AI technologies.
+The firm is led by experienced operators with a strong background in technology, aiming to assist technical founders in building transformative systems.
+Canonical's investment strategy emphasizes foundational systems that will support future AI technologies, particularly at the intersection of AI, blockchain, and robotics.

 Learn More